Social Giving: The Fundraising Guide for Nonprofits

 As a result, the nonprofit sector got creative.
 Nonprofits sought the support of donor-advised funds and planned gifts, foundations lessened the red tape separating organizations from much-needed grant funding, and social giving experienced a boom.

-These Challenges on Facebook have not only been record-breaking both in terms of participation and funding, but they’ve also allowed nonprofits to connect with thousands of new supporters online.
-As such, we’re watching this COVID-19 innovation stick around long after in-person events are allowed once more.
-We’ll cover Challenges on Facebook in-depth later in this guide.
+These Challenges on Facebook have not only been record-breaking in terms of participation and funding, but they’ve also allowed nonprofits to connect with thousands of new supporters online.

-Understand what motivates social fundraising.
+Understand what motivates social media fundraising.

-Social fundraising connects your nonprofit with an entirely different audience than you’ve encountered in the past.
+Social fundraising connects your nonprofit with an entirely different audience than you’ve likely encountered in the past.
 These supporters aren’t participating for a tax write-off or because they have a well-established relationship with your nonprofit.
 It’s important to understand what motivates social fundraisers, so you can use these motivations to inspire further action.

 There are a number of motivators behind social fundraising, including: